 This cultural resource indicator measures the size of parks larger than 5 acres in the urban environment.
 Protected natural areas in urban environments provide urban residents a nearby place to connect with nature, and offer refugia for some species.
 This indicator complements the equitable access to potential parks indicator by capturing the value of existing parks.
-It originates from the U.S. Geological Survey's Protected Areas Database and 2019 National Land Cover Database percent developed impervious layer.
+It originates from the Protected Areas Database of the United States, Census urban areas, and the National Land Cover Database.